 Manage your electricity costs with a time-of-use rate.

 Most customers in Humboldt will be offered this transition in June 2021.
-Customers may decline the transition to Time-of-Use (Peak Pricing 4–9 p.m.
+Customers may decline the transition to the Time-of-Use E-TOU-C rate (Peak Pricing 4–9 p.m.
 Every Day), but most Humboldt County homes are expected to save money on this rate.
 To see if you would do better on Time-of-Use please sign in to your PG&E MyEnergy account and compare rates to find the best one for you.
 (To sign in to MyEnergy, visit pge.com, click on Sign In, and use the Sign Up Now link if you don’t already have a MyEnergy account.)

 Humboldt County customers can try Time-of-Use risk-free for a year.
-RCEA and PG&E are offering automatic bill protection for customers that transition from their Tiered (E-1) rate to Time-of-Use (Peak Pricing 4–9 p.m.
+RCEA and PG&E are offering automatic bill protection for customers that are transitioned from their Tiered (E-1) rate to Time-of-Use E-TOU-C (Peak Pricing 4–9 p.m.
 Every Day).
-Bill protection means that if you paid more for the first year of being on Time-of-Use than you would have with E-1 you will be credited for the difference.
+Bill protection means that if you paid more for the first year of Time-of-Use energy service than you would have with E-1, you will be credited for the difference.
 After the one-year period, you will be responsible for any difference in your bill resulting from the transition to Time-of-Use.